 Web design changed a lot over the last couple of years.
 Where designers originally only had to think about a couple of different screen sizes, they now have to consider all devices ranging from smartphones to big desktops.

-The rise of small screen sizes had a big impact on web design.
+The rise of small screen sizes had a big impact on web design and web development for both traditional and ecommerce websites.
 Not only did designers all of the sudden have to fit all the information and images into a smaller visible surface, but they also had to rethink UX principles.
 A thumb works differently than a mouse, a menu takes up to much space and scrolling too far down might make people leave the page early.

 A whole new way of designing websites is a result of our shift to mobile.
 And with up to 70% of all website traffic coming from mobile devices, mobile websites became the norm nowadays.
 Your visitors won’t spend a minute on a website that doesn’t fit into their screen, and Google won’t even show your site in their search result if it doesn’t work properly on different devices.